-The Gloucester Museum of History is currently featuring a holiday exhibit of Santa Clause and an assortment of antique Christmas cards.
-The holiday exhibit will be on display until January 25, 2019.
-Also featured is "The Good Old Days".
-This exhibit includes household items, clothing, toys, photos, tools and numerous other items that were used in Gloucester from the late 1800's to the mid-1900's.
+Also continuing on display is "The Good Old Days" exhibit which includes household items, clothing, toys, photos, tools, and numerous other items that were used in Gloucester from the late 1800's to the mid-1900's.

 Another popular exhibit at the Museum is the original oil painting of Civil War General W. B. Taliaferro reviewing the last general muster of the Gloucester Militia at Roaring Springs Plantation the 4th Saturday in May 1860.
 Painted by Robert E Goodier (1925-1999), the painting has been donated to the Gloucester Museum of History by his family.
 The artist’s daughter, Elizabeth G. Esrey of Middletown, Delaware and son, Winslow R. Goodier of Glen Allen, Virginia, agreed that the painting should be returned to Gloucester because of it’s historic significance to the County.
 Mr. and Mrs. Robert Goodier lived at Roaring Springs Plantation from 1992 until 2004.

 The Museum also continues to display numerous permanent exhibits which include:

 - Celebration of African American History in Gloucester